JClarke-96/Engineering_84_Sparta_Training/README.md

 Example:

 ### Entity Relationship Diagram
 An entity relationship diagram shows data structures within databases.
+These diagram show each table and the fields within them, highlighting Primary and Foreign Keys as well as showing the relationships they form between tables.
+These relationships can be in three different types.

+<strong>One to One</strong> -

+<strong>One to Many</strong> -

+<strong>Many to Many</strong> -

 ## SQL notes
 ### Syntax